 The assignment of rights directly via a group should be avoided when roles are used.

-An admin role can be given access to different areas in the admin interface.
-You can give someone full access to the admin area (Admin - Admin Interface = yes).
-However, it is also possible to distribute only access to some areas.
+An admin role usually has access to the the admin interface, but you can either give someone full access to the admin area (Admin - Admin Interface = yes) or you can distribute access to some areas only.
 For example, you could choose someone as a “Text-Module-Coordinator” who is a normal agent, but coordinates all changes in this area.
 In this way the admin can be relieved.